 You'll receive a one-off payment of $350 for each child.

-How to apply
+How to apply?

 You'll automatically get this payment when you get Unsupported Child’s Benefit or Orphan’s Benefit.
 You don't have to apply for it.